browserengineering/book/book/security.md

 Implementing cookies
 ====================

-Let's implement cookies.
-To start with, we need a place to store cookies; that database is traditionally called a *cookie jar*:[^silly-name]
+To start, we need a place in the browser that stores cookies; that data structure is traditionally called a *cookie jar*:[^silly-name]

 [^silly-name]: Because once you have one silly name it's important to
     stay on-brand.